-Akin to the EPA, the PTA was 'designed to obtain convictions in cases involving those suspected of paramilitary activity, based on confessions obtained through prolonged detention and intense interrogation', 183 It was enacted in 1974 following the Birmingham pub bombings and derived from two prior pieces of legislation: the EPA and the Prevention of Violence (Temporary Provisions) Act, 184 which had been utilised against an earlier campaign by the IRA.
-A range of powers were included in the PTA 1974 that complement those within the EPA, such as powers to arrest, without a warrant, detain and interrogate anyone 'who in a public place - (a) wears any item of dress, or (b) wears, carries or displays any article, in such a way or in such circumstances as to arouse reasonable apprehension that he is a member or supporter of a proscribed organisation' 185 or merely 'a person whom he reasonably suspects to be a person guilty of an offence'.
-186 Furthermore. the legislation enables the government to prohibit paramilitary organisations and membership to such organisations.
-187 Lastly, it provided the legal grounds to issue exclusion order banishing citizens of the United Kingdom from particular areas of the state.
-188
+Akin to the EPA, the PTA (1974) was "designed to obtain convictions in cases involving those suspected of paramilitary activity, based on confessions obtained through prolonged detention and intense interrogation" (as cited by Ní Aoláin, 1996, p.
+1354).
+It was enacted in 1974 following the Birmingham pub bombings and derived from two prior pieces of legislation: the EPA (1973) and the Prevention of Violence (Temporary Provisions) Act (1974), which had been utilised against an earlier campaign by the IRA.
+A range of powers were included in the PTA (1974) that complement those within the EPA (1973), such as powers to arrest, without a warrant, detain and interrogate anyone "who in a public place - (a) wears any item of dress, or (b) wears, carries or displays any article, in such a way or in such circumstances as to arouse reasonable apprehension that he is a member or supporter of a proscribed organisation" (PTA, 1974, para.
+2.1, author's emphasis) or merely "a person whom he reasonably suspects to be a person guilty of an offence" (PTA, 1974, para.
+2.2, author's emphasis).
+Furthermore, the legislation enables the government to prohibit paramilitary organisations and membership to such organisations (PTA, 1974, para.
+1).
+Lastly, it provided the legal grounds to issue exclusion order banishing citizens of the United Kingdom from particular areas of the state (PTA, 1974, para.
+3-6).

-These three pieces of legislation, the DTO, EPA and PTA, formed the British government's counterterrorism response to the 'emergency' presented to them in the late 1960s to early 1970s.
-The period of time during which they were enacted can be seen to mark the first phase of the Troubles, known as reactive containment (1968-75).
-189 In British political and security circles, the surge of violence within Northern Ireland at this time was perceived as a quasi-colonial insurrection, comparable to those witnessed in Kenva, Malaysia, Cyprus, Aden and Oman.
-190 Hence, the government's response was to adopt their previous colonial strategies in order to contain the violence in Northern Ireland through the legislation governing the criminal justice and judicial system and the de facto recognition of the political nature of the paramilitary ibid para 2.2 (author's emphasis). ibid para 1.
+These three pieces of legislation, the DTO (1972), EPA (1973), and PTA (1974), formed the British government's counterterrorism response to the 'emergency' presented to them in the late 1960s to early 1970s.
+The period of time during which they were enacted can be seen to mark the first phase of the Troubles, known as reactive containment (1968 - 1975) (McEvoy, 2001).
+In British political and security circles, the surge of violence within Northern Ireland at this time was perceived as a quasi-colonial insurrection, comparable to those witnessed in Kenya, Malaysia, Cyprus, Aden and Oman (Dewar, 1985; Kitson, 1991).
+Hence, the government's response was to adopt their previous colonial strategies in order to contain the violence in Northern Ireland through the legislation governing the criminal justice and judicial system and the de facto recognition of the political nature of the paramilitary actors through the granting of Special Category Status (McEvoy, 2015; 2001).
+This period of the government's approach became "something of a golden era" (McEvoy, 2001, p.
+225) in the history of the Northern Irish conflict, provoking wistful and nostalgia among actors due to the subsequent phase known as criminalisation.